|

 Maria Reimann is a

-PhD Candidate at the University of Amsterdam.
-She studied ethnography
+PhD Candidate at the University of Amsterdam and worked as Junior Researcher at

 and cultural anthropology at the University of Warsaw and the